What we treat

 Retatrutide is not available on the NHS or privately as it’s still being tested in clinical trials.

-If retatrutide does get approved, it will likely become available via Voy’s weight loss programmes.
+If retatrutide does get approved, it will likely become available via Voy’s weight loss treatment.
 In the meantime, we’ll keep sharing everything we know so far about retatrutide.

 Want to start your weight loss journey now?
 Access effective weight loss medications like Wegovy, Mounjaro, and orlistat through Voy.
 Just take our quiz to find out if you’re eligible.